bperel/geotime/README.md

 ###Troubleshooting

-During the installation of the NodeJS packages, some errors ("node command not found" or similar) may occur if you're using a Debian-based system.
+During the installation of the NodeJS packages, some errors (`node command not found` or similar) may occur if you're using a Debian-based system.
 As the NodeJS documentation says :
 > The upstream name for the Node.js interpreter command is "node".
 > In Debian the interpreter command has been changed to "nodejs".
 > This was done to prevent a namespace collision: other commands use the same name in their upstreams, such as ax25-node from the "node" package.